jon-walton/linkerd2-repro-6035/readme.md

 Both run the same curl command requesting `https://google.com` via the tinyproxy service.
 The expected output is a 301 response, redirecting to `www.google.com`.

+## The fix

+in `tinyproxy/tinyproxy/src/reqs.c`, update `SSL_CONNECTION_RESPONSE` and change `HTTP/1.0` to `HTTP/1.1`.
+Rebuild the image, load it into the kind cluster and restart the tinyproxy deployment

 ### Linkerd Proxy injected

 Request fails with the following output: